bluefroguk1/empire-dump/content/Wiki/Senate Motions/Fortify Lower Tarn Valley.md

 * Upkeep: There is no upkeep while the Great Great Forest orcs command the garrison.
 If this were to change the standard upkeep cost of 10 Thrones would apply.
 ## PrOgress
 * 10 wains of Weirwood received from Cybi Farkas after the Winter Solstice 381YE.
-* So far insufficient weirwood for a season of work has been provided so no progress has been made toWard completing the [[Commission]].
+* So far insufficient weirwood for a season of work has been provided so no progress has been made toWard completing the Commission.
 * This commission lapsed at the end of the Autumn Equinox 382YE.
 ## Campaign Outcome
 * This will build a new rank one fortification in the Lower Tarn Valley, called ''The Holt of [[The Oak]]''.